Bandwidth throttling: Uruguay

 Antel has a state-enforced monopoly forcing consumers who require non-wireless Internet access (i.e. ADSL or fiber – cable Internet is outlawed) to purchase it directly from Antel.
 Its practices provide insight into the probable behavior of ISPs in markets that have little or no competition and/or lack balancing regulations in the interest of consumers.
 All of Antel's Internet access plans for consumers are either capped or throttled.
 Capped plans are typically marketed under the brand "flexible".
-On such plans once a user reaches a data tier (e.g. 5 GB) additional data usage is billed at a rate of approximately 5 $US/GB.
+On such plans once a user reaches a data tier (e.g. 5 GB) additional data usage is billed at a rate of approximately $5 US/GB.
 Once a second tier is reached (e.g., 15 GB), Internet services are suspended until the start of the next billing cycle.
 Throttled plans are typically marketed under the brand "Flat Rate" (for ADSL) and "Vera" (for fiber.)
-Such plans allow full bandwidth on the connection (e.g. 20 Mbit/s down on the Vera fiber plan) from the beginning of the billing month but are restricted to a percentage of the contracted transmission rate (e.g., to 2Mbit/s down, or 10% of the advertised speed) once a data tier (e.g. 150 GB) is reached.
+Such plans allow full bandwidth on the connection (e.g. 20 Mbit/s down on the Vera fiber plan) from the beginning of the billing month but are restricted to a percentage of the contracted transmission rate (e.g., to 2 Mbit/s down, or 10% of the advertised speed) once a data tier (e.g. 150 GB) is reached.
 Full bandwidth capability is restored at the beginning of the next billing month.